WeAreNewt/NonFungibleTime/README.md

 ### Buidling

 Given the modular nature of smart contracts, Time NFTs can be integrated, enhanced, or forked by anyone.
 The sections below will cover the [smart contract](#smart-contract), [data](#subgraph), and [frontend](#frontend) components of the Time NFT project.
 See [contributing](CONTRIBUTING.md) for more info on joining the Newt community to build with Time NFTs.

-### Collection Ownership

-On launch the Time NFT collection contract will be launched as a proxy, owned be a multisig of the core team members.
-The contract owner has the ability to:

-- Approve or revoke tokens as accepted forms of payment
-- Set the address of the SvgGenerator contract
-- Update the implementation contract

-The collection owner does not have the ability to:

-- Coopt, affect or otherwise move funds from any user of the system
-- Burn user NFTs or prevent users from interacting with the collection contract

 <br />